 In this fort located in Sariska Tiger Reserve Park, King Aurangzeb had kept his brother Daraishikoh alive.

 Historical Shiva Temple: –

-This ancient palace built by Alwar Maharaja was the hunting halls of Raja, which has now been converted to the hotel.
+This ancient Sariska palace built by Alwar Maharaja was the hunting hall of Raja, which has now been converted to a hotel.

 Sariska national park entry fees

 A forest department guide can be hired for Rs.
 50 per hour.
 There is an entry fee of Rs.
 125 per vehicle.
 The entry fee for Indians is Rs.
 20 and Rs.
 100 for foreigners Rs.
 Indian citizens can enter for free on Tuesdays and Saturdays from 8 am to 3 pm.
 Video camera fee Rs.
 200.